-Vehicles go through daily wear and tear even if it’s not being used.
-To avoid or reduce the wear and tear, regular maintenance is recommended by dealerships or experienced mechanics.
-Timely oil change can reduce the pressure on the engine resulting in a longer engine life.
-However, not changing oil can definitely end up damaging your engine.
-This example is applicable over all types of scheduled maintenance.
+Vehicles wear and tear daily, even if they’re not being used.
+Regular maintenance is recommended by dealerships or experienced mechanics to avoid or reduce wear and tear.
+Timely oil change can reduce the pressure on the engine, resulting in a longer engine life.
+However, not changing oil can end up damaging your engine.
+This example applies to all types of scheduled maintenance.

-When it comes to tires, in regards to maintenance they are the least of anyone’s worries.
-Although good healthy tires ensure a smooth ride with traction and control, many choose to neglect tires due to lack of information on maintenance of tires.
+Regarding tires, maintenance is the least of anyone’s worries.
+Although promising, healthy tires ensure a smooth ride with traction and control, many neglect tires due to a lack of information on maintenance tires.

 When to replace lawn tractor tires?

 There are a few signs that one needs to look out for.
-These signs are an indication that the tires need to be replaced before it can cause any sort of damage to the lawn tractor owner or those around.
+These signs indicate that the tires must be replaced before they can cause any damage to the lawn tractor owner or those around them.

 Here are a few signs that will let you know when it’s time to change your tires:

-- Tire has a recommended amount of air pressure in them.
-This is to maintain the vehicle’s weight from collapsing on the ground and potentially breaking the wheels.
-A reduction in air pressure is a sign that you need to fill it up with air.
-However, if your vehicle is leaking air pressure then it is best to puncture the tire or replace it.
+- Tires have a recommended amount of air pressure in them.
+This maintains the vehicle’s weight from collapsing on the ground and potentially breaking the wheels.
+Reducing air pressure means you need to fill it up with air.
+However, if your vehicle leaks air pressure, it is best to puncture or replace the tire.

-- Lawn tractors are known for its smooth ride and powerful controls.
-If you feel that the ride is unsatisfactory or uncomfortable then you need to check your tires.
-It might be worn out and incapable of properly gripping the ground.
+- Lawn tractors are known for their smooth ride and robust controls.
+If you feel that the ride is unsatisfactory or uncomfortable, check your tires.
+It might be worn out and incapable of adequately gripping the ground.

 - Your lawn tractor is now struggling to go over a hill or slope and slipping when going downhill.
 This is a sign that your tires have worn out and need replacing.

 - Check the tires.
-The threads in a tire are fine so if you see that the threads are cut or chunks of the tire are missing then that’s a big alert for changing the tyres.
+The threads in a tire are delicate, so if you see that the threads are cut or chunks of the tire are missing, that’s a big alert for changing the tires.

-Now that you’ve understood how to identify when your lawn tractor tires need replacement, it is important to learn how to change a lawn tractor tire.
-If you do not know how to change a lawn tractor tire, then calling a mechanic over can run you a hefty bill.
-It’s recommended that you keep on reading as we will show you some steps on how to change a lawn tractor tire.
+- Now that you’ve understood how to identify when your lawn tractor tires need replacement, it is essential to learn how to change a lawn tractor tire.
+If you do not know how to change a lawn tractor tire, calling a mechanic can run you a hefty bill.
+You should keep reading as we will show you some steps to change a lawn tractor tire.

-It is important to know how to change a lawn tractor tire as much as it’s important to know how to drive one.
-Changing a lawn tractor tire ensures a better towing ability as it is able to have the right amount of grip.
+It is essential to know how to change a lawn tractor tire and understand how to drive one.
+Changing a lawn tractor tire ensures a better towing ability as it can have the right amount of grip.
 Changing a lawn tractor tire is easier than you’d think, so follow the steps below if you want to change your tractor tires.

 - Use a jack to elevate your mower from the ground up.
-This will help in removing the tyre easily but do make sure that the mower is on a flat surface when putting the jack underneath it.
+This will help remove the tire easily, but ensure the mower is flat when putting the jack underneath it.

 - Remove the debris cap and use pliers to remove the pin.
 This will help in sliding the wheel off its axle.
-When the wheel is removed, ensure that you’ve kept all the washers with you in your pocket or a safe place.
+When the wheel is removed, ensure you’ve kept all the washers in your pocket or a safe place.

-- Now the tire is off, you need to deflate it so that you can easily detach it from the rim.
+- Now the tire is off, you must deflate it to detach it from the rim easily.

-- Get a new delated tire and put it over the rim.
-Make sure it is fit perfectly.
-You might need a screwdriver to ensure that the tyre fits onto the rim.
+- Please get a new deleted tire and put it over the rim.
+Make sure it fits ideally.
+You might need a screwdriver to ensure that the tire fits onto the rim.

-- Using an air compressor, proceed to inflating your new tire.
+- Using an air compressor, proceed to inflate your new tire.
 Make sure to double check the recommended air pressure, it should be mentioned in your lawn tractor manual.